 Online dance classes by Ananya Dance Theatre’s Shawngram Institute for Performance & Social Justice will resume on Friday, January 8.
 Class Schedule:Tuesdays: Yorchhā Strong, 9am-9:30am CSTWednesdays: Intro to Yorchhā, 6:30pm-7:30pm…

-Ananya Dance Theatre is the leading creator of contemporary Indian dance in the global arts and social justice movement.
-Invoking the work and dreams of women of color, we radically reframe the ground on which we dance, inspiring our audiences through visual and emotional engagement.
+Ananya Dance Theatre is the leading creator of contemporary dance in the global arts and social justice movement.
+Invoking the dreams of BIPOC Women, Womxn, and Femmes, we radically reframe the ground on which we dance, inspiring our audiences through visual and emotional engagement.

 © 2021 Ananya Dance Theatre

 Photography by V. Paul Virtucio, Jim Smith, Srija Chatterjea-Sen. Videography by Darren Johnson.
 Print graphic design by Randy Karels, Andrew Jerabek.
 Website by Randy Karels.
 Ananya Dance Theatre | Mailing Address: P. O. Box 2427, Minneapolis, MN 55402 | Street Address: 1197 University Avenue West, Saint Paul, MN 55104

 The MAP Fund, primarily supported by the Doris Duke Charitable Foundation.
 Additional Funds come from the Andrew.
 W. Mellon Foundation.

 Sutrajāl: Revelations of Gossamer is supported by an Art Works grant from the National Endowment for the Arts.

 This activity is made possible by the voters of Minnesota through grants from the Minnesota State Arts Board and the Metro Regional Arts Council, thanks to a legislative appropriation from the arts and cultural heritage fund.
 This activity is funded, in part, by an appropriation from the Minnesota State Legislature with money from the State’s general fund.